Me

 1. What is your design philosophy?
 Perfection is an illusion but excellence is tangible.

 2. Who or what is your biggest source of inspiration?
 In all honesty, television!
-We've all heard the saying,
+We've all heard the saying, T.V. rots your brain.
+But it's quite the opposite.
+Television can be the window to so many worlds.

 3. What do you value most about your work?
 Collaborating with stakeholders.
 Beyond just priding myself with quality, consistency, and intimacy.